Dr Tom Crook

 I’m an historian of modern Britain, with a particular interest in matters of statecraft, politics and governance, including “systems”: there’s more on this below.
 I studied politics and modern history as an undergraduate at the University of Manchester, where I remained for my postgraduate work, completing first an MA in Cultural History and then a doctorate, which was awarded in 2005.
 I began work at Oxford Brookes the same year, and was appointed Senior Lecturer in 2010.

-I have published five books, including, most recently, a monograph with the University of California Press, entitled Governing Systems: Modernity and the Making of Public Health in England, 1830–1910; and my articles, sole and co-authored, have appeared in the European Review of HistorySocial HistoryJournal of Victorian CultureBody and SocietyHistoryPast & PresentHistorical ResearchUrban History, and Historical Journal, among other places.
+I have published five books, including, most recently, a monograph with the University of California Press, entitled Governing Systems: Modernity and the Making of Public Health in England, 1830–1910; and my articles, sole and co-authored, have appeared in the European Review of HistorySocial HistoryJournal of Victorian CultureBody and SocietyHistoryPast & PresentHistorical ResearchUrban History, Historical Journal, and Journal of Modern History, among other places.

 Teaching and supervision